minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

    Be cognizant that enough context is provided for the reviewer to understand the changes you've made.

+   When necessary schedule a call or a meeting to discuss the changes in more detail, and walk the reviewer through the changes.

 4. **Remember that communication can be hard**

    Difference in understanding or opinions are to be expected in the context of